 Approval of democracy

-There has long been a strong basis for in-group mutual support, predating the 1959 revolution and continuing thereafter.
-Apart from religious communities, in-group mutual support has also been organized along national or regional migration backgrounds.
-Some of these support networks have experienced a resurgence in recent years.
-The restaurants in Havana’s Chinatown serve as an example of this, as do the small Jewish community organizations that reach out to donors abroad and Cubans of Spanish descent who have rediscovered their origins and applied for Spanish citizenship.
-All of these groups rely on and strengthen the social capital of their shared in-group, which is founded on ethnic, national and cultural ties.
+A strong basis for in-group mutual support predates the 1959 revolution and has continued since.
+In addition to religious communities, in-group mutual support has been organized around national or regional migration backgrounds.
+Some of these support networks have experienced a resurgence in recent years, relying on and strengthening the social capital of their shared in-group.
+That social capital is founded on ethnic, national and cultural ties.
+On the downside, petty theft has become widespread, with corrosive effects on trust.

 Social capital